-The wind noise in this video hides the power and handling that helps the GT2 RS get around the Nordschleife so quickly.
-It's easy to think you're just watching a casual HPDE track day video but this is a 3,241lb street car lapping faster than the 1,433lb Radical SR8LM.
+Porsche themselves lapped the 911 GT2 RS in an impressive 6:47.250.
+Still road legal but with aero bits, coilovers and a Nordschleife-specific setup, Manthey Racing knocked another 7 seconds off.
+The audio is unfortunately no better than the original.
+It's easy to think you're just watching a casual HPDE track day video but this 3,241lb street car is lapping faster than the 1,433lb Radical SR8LM.

 [Where to fly, where to stay, where to watch at the 24 Hours of the Nurburgring is covered in the free Insiders Guide to the Nurburgring.]